Azure/AzureDataLake/docs/Release_Notes/2016/2016_08_01/USQL_Release_Notes_2016_08_01.md

 Access permissions on databases currently can only be set through the Azure Portal.

 Note that access permissions on databases created before the release have been propagated as part of the release.
 So if you had access to the database `myDB` before the update, you should still have the same access after the update.
-However, all newly added users will need to be granted explicit permissions on all previously existing databases (including `master`
-## PLEASE NOTE:either by an explicit grant or by adding the user to an authorized security group.
+However, all newly added users will need to be granted explicit permissions on all previously existing databases (including `master`) either by an explicit grant or by adding the user to an authorized security group.

+#### U-SQL is starting to increase the limit on files in file set extractors (requires a simple email signup)

+Currently, U-SQL's file set pattern on `EXTRACT` expressions runs into compile time time-outs around 800 to 3000 files.
+We are currently working on raising this limit in an upcoming release.
+If you are willing to help us test the first phase of the improvement, please contact us via the usql@microsoft.com email alias, but please be aware that the real increase of this limit will be part of the second phase.

+## PLEASE NOTE:

 In order to get access to the new syntactic features and new tool capabilities on your local environment, you will need to [refresh your ADL Tools](http://aka.ms/adltoolsvs).
 Otherwise you will not be able to use them during local run and submission to the cluster will give you syntax warnings for the new language features.